lucarin91/WS-seminar/slides.md

 # JSON Web Token *[rfc7519]*
 It is a self-contained token with a set of keys/value pairs in JSON format.

-It safeguard its integrity with JSON Web Signature (JWS) or JSON Web Encryption (JWE)
+It safeguards its integrity through JSON Web Signature (JWS) or JSON Web Encryption (JWE)

-Am example of JWT:
+An example of JWT:
 ```JSON
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9
 .